-Clearing and Settlement: There is no functioning nominee status and omnibus structures are not available.
+Clearing and Settlement: There is no functioning nominee status and omnibus structures are not available for custody purposes.

 Trading: Limited level of competition among brokers which can lead to relatively higher trading costs.

 Transferability: Off-exchange transactions are prohibited.
 In-kind transfers can only be executed if there is no change in beneficial owner.